By Tim Lambert

 At Christmas the Tudors enjoyed mince pies, but they had far more significance than today in that they had 13 ingredients to represent Jesus and the apostles, they contained fruit (raisins, currants, prunes) and spices (cloves, mace, black pepper, saffron) and also mutton to represent the shepherds.
 The fashion was for them to be shaped like a crib, but this practice was banned by Oliver Cromwell.

 The Tudors also had Christmas pudding but this was shaped like a sausage and contained meat, oatmeal and spices.
-Twelfth Night cake was fruitcake baked with an item in like a coin or dried bean, whoever found it became King or Queen or host for the evenings entertainment.
+Twelfth Night cake was fruitcake baked with an item in like a coin or dried bean, whoever found it became King or Queen or host for the evening's entertainment.

 Another dessert, syllabub was invented in the 16th century.
-Moreover Banbury cakes were first mentioned in 1586.
-By the end of the 16th century people in England were eating fruit fool.
+Moreover, Banbury cakes were first mentioned in 1586.
+By the end of the 16th-century people in England were eating fruit fool.
 (Its name has nothing to do with idiots.
 It is derived from the French word fouler, meaning to mash.)

-In the late 17th century wealthy people in England began eating ice cream.
+In the 17th century people in England began eating ice cream.
 In the 18th century people began to eat trifle similar to the modern dessert.
 Furthermore mousse was invented in the 18th century.

 Bakewell tart is known locally as Bakewell pudding.
 It was, supposedly, invented by accident in 1859.
 However similar puddings were made in the area as early as the 16th century and the 'accident' story is now seen as doubtful.

 Roly Poly pudding was invented in the 19th century.
 So was Spotted Dick.
 Peach Melba was invented at the end of the 19th century.
+Meanwhile Nancy Johnson invented a hand operated ice cream maker in 1843.

 A brief history of Cakes and Biscuits